-Unfortunately, having these steps only in your head or in the memory of one of your employees leaves you and your business vulnerable.
+Unfortunately, having these steps saved only in your head or in the memory of one of your employees leaves you and your business vulnerable.
 If you need to take a sick day or a family vacation, who will manage those processes when you’re gone?
 And if an employee decides to leave, how will you keep your business afloat without their know-how of the required daily tasks?

 Documenting your business processes is the key to achieving this.
-With properly documented tasks, processes and systems for every part of your business, you should be able to leave it in the hands of anyone qualified to perform those processes, knowing that it will continue to run consistently without you.
+With properly documented tasks, processes and systems for every part of your business, you should be able to leave it in the hands of anyone qualified to perform those processes, knowing that it will continue to run successfully without you.

-Documentation Is the Foundation of Success
+Documentation is the foundation of success

 “By creating processes that the team can use to get work done without counting on you to manage all of the ins and outs, you can create time for yourself to focus on the jobs that only you can do.”

 - Delegate the tasks that don’t require your specific skills and knowledge, freeing up time for you to work on more important areas of your business.

 - Scale the processes you have in place now to help your business — and your profits — grow.

 - Predict the outcomes of each process every time it’s performed so you can create consistent experiences for your employees and customers.

 - Locate areas of your business that can be improved with automation so your workforce can focus more on tasks that require human creativity and intelligence.

 - Measure the results of your processes more accurately so you can find areas for improvement.